The Dean of Students Office strives to provide assistance for students in need.

 If you are encountering a problem and you are not sure where to turn, contact the to the Dean of Students Office.
 Whether it is an issue in a class or a problem with your landlord, we can help with support and advocacy.

-Late Withdrawal/Late Drop from Coursework
+Medical or Late Withdrawal/Late Drop from Coursework

 - If a severe circumstance impedes a student’s ability to be academically successful, the Dean of Students Office processes Late Withdrawal/Late Drop coursework requests based on the following reasons: